datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

   email: diane@datactivist.coop
   Nous croyons au savoir ouvert: ''
   'We believe in open knowledge ': ''
+- name: Anthony Gigerich
+  image: "/uploads/site_anthony01.png"
+  text: 'Currently in the last year of his Master in Artificial Intelligence and Automatic
+    Learning at Aix-Marseille University, Anthony joined Datactivist as an internship under the supervision of Mathieu.
+His main role is to help him develop various tools to improve data accessibility. '
+  email: anthony@datactivist.coop
+  Nous croyons au savoir ouvert: ''
+  'We believe in open knowledge ': ''

 ---
 All members of the team we gathered are marked, in their path, by having developped a strong personal link with data, that they wish to serve general good and everyone's interest.
 Data will be an empowerment tool or won't be.